MetaluNet/moonlib/README.txt

     image :  an improvment  of Guenter Geiger's one.
 Same name, but it's compatible.
-Here you can share images through different objects, preload a list of images, and animate this list.
+Here you can share images through different objects, preload a list of images, and animate this list. ndmetro : a metronome/counter allowing continuous tempo change and other features.

     and some others...